 “Professional geographers are not just people who tell you what the state capitals are,” Hunter says.
-“They're people who are analyzing the spatial relationship and how the earth affects humans or how humans affect the earth.”
+“They're people who are analyzing the spatial relationship and how the Earth affects humans or how humans affect the Earth.”

 The whole curriculum is based on more than 70 learning standards adopted by the state and by academic societies.
 The lesson plans fill a thick teacher’s guide and include worksheets, discussion questions and 10 full student projects.
-Students must consider how to duck the undead invasion, secure their supplies, and, eventually, rebuild society.
+Students must consider how to duck the undead invasion, secure their supplies and, eventually, rebuild society.

 “Students have to create a project that outlines where they would choose to settle based on the physical characteristics, like the landforms and the climate,” Hunter says.

 Hunter got the idea when he heard another teacher lament about students who, instead of focusing on the lesson, only wanted to talk about zombies.
-Hunter decided to try and create a curriculum that integrates zombies into the core concepts of geography.
+He decided to try and create a curriculum that integrates zombies into the core concepts of geography.

 He launched a campaign on the fundraising website Kickstarter, hoping to raise $5,000 to develop the materials.
 He wound up with nearly $12,000.

 Zombies are all the rage these days, especially among seventh graders.
 Isabella Burckhardt and Jackson Hale were among Hunter’s guinea pigs.
 Burckhardt says prior to zombie-based learning, she had no interest in geography.